josh-works/polyline-model-with-mark/README.md

 This works on the `show` page, with a single line, I'd like to now bring it into the index, so any line mouse-over causes the whole line to show up.

+[...]

+OK. made SOME progress.
+I'm having trouble saving and re-applying the initial line styles as on the `line.on('mouseout')` function, but i'll play with it later.

+it's shitty, but pushing it all to prod.

 # Running Notes for Bottom Of File